zanata/zanata-root/README.md

 Zanata
 =====

-Zanata is an web-based system for managing localisation projects.
+Zanata is a web-based system for managing localisation projects.
 Localisation (L10n) is the process of translating software or documentation into the various local languages used around the world.